-The below statement is taken from the NJ Board of Fire Alarm, Burglar Alarm, Locksmith Advisory Committee Board Webiste:
+The below statement is taken from the NJ Board of Fire Alarm, Burglar Alarm, Locksmith Advisory Committee Board Website:

 ” Fire Alarm, Burglar Alarm and Locksmith Advisory Committee

-A Licensee will be required to have completed 24 continuing education credits(hours) during the triennial cycle (September 1, 2016 through August 31, 2019) prior to renewal of licensesin 2016.
+A Licensee will be required to have completed 24 continuing education credits(hours) during the triennial cycle.
 The 24 hours are required for each license you hold ‐ Fire Alarm, Burglar Alarm and/or Locksmith, however,

 licensees shall not be required to complete continuing education requirements for the triennial registration period in which they initially received a license.